RohanKansara01/punt-partner-assignment/README.md

 - Need to install react-typescript dependencies.

 ## Assumptions:
--Correct Fonts Data: Assumes fonts.json is correctly structured with all necessary fonts and variants.
+- Correct Fonts Data: Assumes fonts.json is correctly structured with all necessary fonts and variants.
--Basic Validation: Provides basic validation for font weight and italic style compatibility with selected fonts.
+- Basic Validation: Provides basic validation for font weight and italic style compatibility with selected fonts.
--Stable Internet Connection: Assumes stable internet for fetching Google Fonts; can optimize for offline use.
+- Stable Internet Connection: Assumes stable internet for fetching Google Fonts; can optimize for offline use.

 ## Improvements with More Time:
--Error Handling: Enhance error handling for unsupported font styles, possibly with fallbacks or warnings.
+- Error Handling: Enhance error handling for unsupported font styles, possibly with fallbacks or warnings.
--Performance Optimization: Optimize font loading, possibly through lazy loading, local caching, or prioritizing critical styles.
+- Performance Optimization: Optimize font loading, possibly through lazy loading, local caching, or prioritizing critical styles.
--Accessibility: Ensure usability for all users, including adjustments for font sizes, contrasts, and semantic HTML structure.
+- Accessibility: Ensure usability for all users, including adjustments for font sizes, contrasts, and semantic HTML structure.
--Comprehensive Testing: Expand unit tests to cover diverse components, edge cases, and interactions for stability and reliability.
+- Comprehensive Testing: Expand unit tests to cover diverse components, edge cases, and interactions for stability and reliability.